Odin-SMR/qsmr/Settings/q_fields.rst

    variable with the same name.
 Note that this setting is also used when pre-calculating absorption lookup tables.

+QFILT_LAG0MAX
+   A logical.
+Sets the maximum allowed value of ZeroLagVar.
+This quality filtering operates on AC sub-bands.

+QFILT_MOON
+   A logical.
+Determines if data shall be filtered based on the MOON quality flag.
+This quality filtering operates on tangent altitudes.

+QFILT_NOISE
+   A logical.
+Determines if data shall be filtered based on the NOISE quality flag.
+This quality filtering operates on tangent altitudes.

+QFILT_REF1
+   A logical.
+Determines if data shall be filtered based on the REF1 quality flag.
+This quality filtering operates on tangent altitudes.

+QFILT_REF2
+   A logical.
+Determines if data shall be filtered based on the REF2 quality flag.
+This quality filtering operates on tangent altitudes.

+QFILT_SCANNING
+   A logical.
+Determines if data shall be filtered based on the SCANNING quality flag.
+This quality filtering operates on tangent altitudes.

+QFILT_SPECTRA
+   A logical.
+Determines if data shall be filtered based on the SPECTRA quality flag.
+This quality filtering operates on tangent altitudes.

+QFILT_TBRANGE
+   A logical.
+Determines if data shall be filtered based on the TB range quality flag.
+This quality filtering operates on tangent altitudes.

+QFILT_TINT
+   A logical.
+Determines if data shall be filtered based on the TINT quality flag.
+This quality filtering operates on tangent altitudes.

+QFILT_TREC
+   A logical.
+Determines if data shall be filtered based on the TREC quality flag.
+This quality filtering operates on tangent altitudes.

+QFILT_TSPILL
+   A logical.
+Determines if data shall be filtered based on the TSPILL quality flag.
+This quality filtering operates on tangent altitudes.

 SIDEBAND_LEAKAGE
    A scalar.
 Relative contribution of the sideband.
 So far the sideband leakage is assumed to be flat over each frequency band.